EricaCoppolillo/EXPLORE/README.md

 6. ### Launch the exploration process
    Run `strategy/main.py` to start the exploration process.
    You can specify the dataset(s) to adopt, the number of expected steps, the length of the recommendation list, and the strategy(-ies) to exploit.
+   Additionally, you can decide if allowing the user to refresh the recommendation list, which refreshing strategy adopting, and whether introducing a random factor when the list is constructed.

-   By default, the number of steps is \[5, 10\], the length of the list is equal to 10, and the strategies are the ones reported in the paper (competitors included).
+   By default, the number of steps is 5, the length of the list is equal to 10, refreshing the list is not allowed, and no random factor is considered.
+   The strategies are the ones reported in the paper (competitors included).